-This question "What is the duration of a Sprint" is seemingly simple, but depending on the interviewing situation, company, interviewer, and their familiarity with Scrum you might need to give them more or less details and answer additional questions your answer might bring up.
+This question "What is the duration of a Sprint" is seemingly simple, but depending on the interviewing situation, company, interviewer, and familiarity with Scrum you might need to give them more or fewer details and answer additional questions your answer might bring up.

 Sprint Duration - Where Size Matters

 The answer is simple, a Sprint is a time-box of one month or less.
 A reasonable follow-up question would be, “what is the optimal Sprint duration?”
 Here you might want to put on your consultant hat and give the “it depends” answer.
 And it really does.
 It depends on various factors.
 Let’s explore the extremes, where Sprint duration is either too long or too short.

 Firstly, if your Sprint duration is longer than a month, you are not doing Scrum.
 It’s just as simple as that.
 You can do whatever you want, pick whichever events you want to practice and whichever you want to drop, set your event duration to whatever length you want.
 Just remember that the Scrum framework can be practiced in its entirety for the result to be Scrum.

 Secondly, you might be tempted to choose your Sprint duration to be a month.
 A lot of organizations do that to align with other time boundaries, for example existing planning horizons.
 That is perfectly fine.
 A Sprint can be treated as a project with a month's horizon.
 While this alignment sounds nice, we need to be acutely aware of the pitfalls of longer (long-ish?)
 Sprints.

 Remember that Sprints are the containers for all other Sprint events and designed to provide cadence.
 They are to ensure that all formal opportunities to inspect and adapt, of which are four, occur within the container and therefore the encompassing time box.